 In preparing to go abroad, you were more understood your life would look considerably different.
 However, upon your return, you may have expected to slide effortlessly back into your home culture.
 The process of readjustment to life back home can sometimes be more difficult than the adjustment to life abroad.
 You may realize that life back has become unfamiliar because you are now viewing it through different eyes.

 Reverse culture shock is that unexpected confrontation with the familiar.
 Remember that the world at home didn’t stop while you were gone.
 Take time to readjust slowly.
 You’ll notice you may think differently about the United States.
 You’ll spend time reflecting on the differences between the U.S. and your former host country.
 Friends and family may be interested in stories or photos for a while but it may seem like they “really don’t understand.”
 Just remember that people may have difficulty relating to what you are saying because it hasn’t been a part of their experience.
 Expect to feel some degree of reverse culture shock.
 If you would like more information on this topic, visit the Center for Global Education.

 Photo & Video Contest

 Enter the annual UMD Study Abroad Photo Contest.
 Submit your best photos from your travels abroad.
 The top photos are displayed in the UMD Northern Shores Coffee shop and winners are awarded prizes!
 Watch your email and check our social media for info on the next contest.

 Study Abroad Ambassador Program

-The Study Abroad Ambassador Internship allows you to share your adventures with others and promote study abroad to future students, faculty, and staff.
+The Study Abroad Ambassador Program allows you to share your adventures with others and promote study abroad to future students, faculty, and staff.
 It is a great opportunity to help you stay connected with your study abroad experience.
 The program is designed to help you develop both personally and professionally.
 Watch for an email once you return regarding this opportunity, or email us ([email protected]) with your name, email, major, program name, and term(s) spent abroad.